You’re a go-getter and a high-achiever.

 A feature of your product details what deliverables are included in the package, but a benefit will give your audience an idea of what they can do with those deliverables and why they are important to their growth.

 We challenge you to review a sales page or sales-focused email you’ve written in the past and assess whether or not you talked more about the benefits of what you were offering than the features.
-You can make small tweaks to your messaging to ensure the benefits come first which will, in turn, help you increase your conversions.
+You can make small tweaks to your messaging to ensure the benefits come first to help you increase your conversions.

 Your goal is not necessarily to have the largest email list but to have the most engaged email list possible.
 If your email list boasts large numbers of subscribers but your open and click rates are dismal, it won’t turn into more conversions.